naninovel/docs/docs/guide/script-expressions.md

 It's possible to add custom expression functions by assigning `ExpressionFunctions` attribute to a static C# class.
 All the public methods of this class with compatible signatures will then automatically become available in the script expressions.

 Compatible signatures are the ones that take and return [simple](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/types#simple-types) and string types, as well as arrays of those types (with `params` keyword).
+To represent fractions, use `double` type (`float` is not supported).

 ```csharp
 [Naninovel.ExpressionFunctions]